andycpu/shippit-challenge/README.md

 # Notes
 - Setup as simple as possible to while still getting the objective done.
 - For simplicity reasons I've set this to run terraform locally only.
-In real world scenario I'd use cloud terraform or a cloud storage solution to store it, and a pipeline will run terraform instead.
+In real world scenario I'd use cloud terraform or a cloud storage solution to store the state file, and a pipeline will run terraform instead.
 - when running TF plan you will need to provide:
     - GitHub repository in the form OWNER/REPO: in my case "andycpu/shippit-challenge"
     - GCP project ID: in my case: "shippit-challenge"